The importance of a homelike atmosphere and child-centred activities are central to this care.

 Home Child Care

 Home Child Care, sometimes known as Family Child Care, offers a viable option to families through the provision of safe, reliable, high quality care for children.
 It can involve using an entire home; at other times, only part of a home is used.
-The importance of a home-like atmosphere and the position of centred activities are emphasized.

-The unique characteristics of the physical environment in family child care:
+The unique characteristics of the physical environment in Family Child Care: